thegworld/gtx-browser/docs/flag_guarding_guidelines.md

-# Chromium Flag Guarding Guidelines
+# GTx Browser Flag Guarding Guidelines

 This document describes using [`base::Feature`](/base/feature_list.h) flags which can be remotely set via a server.
 This applies to both A/B experiments